Balearic Islands: Early modern period

 In 1469, Ferdinand II of Aragon (king of Aragon) and Isabella I of Castile (queen of Castile) were married.
-After their deaths, their respective territories (until then governed separately) were governed jointly, in the person of their grandson, the Emperor Charles V. This can be considered the foundation of the modern Spanish state, albeit a decentralized one wherein the various component territories within the united crowns retained their particular historic laws and privileges.
+After their deaths, their respective territories (until then governed separately) were governed jointly, in the person of their grandson, Emperor Charles V.

-The Balearic Islands were frequently attacked by Ottomans and Barbary pirates from North Africa; Formentera was even temporarily abandoned by its population.
-In 1514, 1515 and 1521, the coasts of the Balearic Islands and the Spanish mainland were raided by Turkish privateers under the command of the Ottoman admiral, Hayreddin Barbarossa.
-The Balearic Islands were ravaged in 1558 by Ottoman corsair Turgut Reis, and 4,000 people were taken into slavery.
+The Balearic Islands were frequently attacked by the Ottomans and Barbary pirates from North Africa; Formentera was even temporarily abandoned by its population.
+In 1514, 1515 and 1521, the coasts of the Balearic Islands and the Spanish mainland were raided by Turkish privateers under the command of Ottoman admiral, Hayreddin Barbarossa.
+The Balearic Islands were ravaged in 1558 by Ottoman corsair Turgut Reis, and 4,000 people were enslaved.

 Menorca

 The island of Menorca was a British dependency for most of the 18th century as a result of the 1713 Treaty of Utrecht.
 This treaty—signed by the Kingdom of Great Britain and the Kingdom of Portugal as well as the Kingdom of Spain, to end the conflict caused by the War of the Spanish Succession—gave Gibraltar and Menorca to the Kingdom of Great Britain, Sardinia to Austria (both territories had been part of the Crown of Aragon for more than four centuries), and Sicily to the House of Savoy.
 In addition, Flanders and other European territories of the Spanish Crown were given to Austria.
 The island fell to French forces, under Armand de Vignerot du Plessis in June 1756 and was occupied by them for the duration of the Seven Years' War.

 The British re-occupied the island after the war but, with their military forces diverted away by the American War of Independence, it fell to a Franco-Spanish force after a seven-month siege (1781–82).
 Spain retained it under the Treaty of Paris in 1783.
 However, during the French Revolutionary Wars, when Spain became an ally of France, it came under French rule.

 Menorca was finally returned to Spain by the Treaty of Amiens during the French Revolutionary Wars, following the last British occupation, which lasted from 1798 to 1802.
 The continued presence of British naval forces, however, meant that the Balearic Islands were never occupied by the French during the Napoleonic Wars.